The Maids of Jubilee, in Fairhope, was the first ladies' parading group to form in the Eastern Shore region of south Alabama.

 In south Alabama, by the way, "jubilee" does not mean "a special anniversary."
 No, around here, a jubilee is an infrequent phenomenon that occurs when the waters and the winds are just right, and all the fishes in the shallows are rendered almost comatose.
 Word gets out quickly, and folks come and simply scoop up all the fish they want.

-This year, MOJ paraded on February 21 at 6:45 p.m.
-Their theme was Mermaids on Broadway.
-The parade included 10 floats, designed by Brent Amacker and built by Craig Stephens's Carnival Artists.
-Costumes were by Ann Corl.
+This year, MOJ will parade on February 25 at 6:45 p.m.
+Their theme will be There's No Place Like Home.
+The parade will include 10 floats, designed by Brent Amacker and built by Craig Stephens's Carnival Artists.
+Costumes are by Johnny Weaver's Royal Clothiers.

 Maids of Jubilee